-The theory of evolution, arriving at today’s digital product designer
+The theory of our evolution, finally arriving at today’s digital product designer.

 From where I’m standing, this is our time.
 We’re finally marking a long-awaited coming of age.
 An evolution that’s been twenty-five years in the making.
 Let’s take a gander at how we arrived here…I’ve got a theory.

 “You can't really know where you are going until you know where you have been.” [ii]

 The product designer’s family tree winds through artistry, craftsmanship, and industry to eventually extend a new twig into the digital age.
 There in the pixels of the mid-nineties, traditional software architecture and the business of technology would begin to deliberately fuse with the core competencies of design, officially kicking off a twenty-five-year succession of milestones that collectively evolved us into a branch of product designer particular to the modern digital realm: digital product designer.